 You share a kitchen with five to 10 Danish students and some other DIS students.
 This unique framework gives you an opportunity to meet and socialize with students from various backgrounds who are genuinely interested in building communities and international networks.

 You have a kitchenette in your room, either for your own use or to share with one or two DIS roommates.
 This gives you a great chance to live independently in your own apartment among the larger Danish student housing community at the Kollegium, while still having the support of the DIS network.

 To find out what is included in each housing option, go to Comprehensive Housing and Student Affairs Inclusions.

 You will preference your housing choices during the registration process.

-If you are placed in a Kollegium, DIS will find the best fit for you by using your housing comments and information you have listed in registration, as well as the mandatory short essay, where you specify what pros and cons you imagine might be in this housing option.
+If you are placed in a Kollegium, DIS will find the best fit for you by using your housing application essay, potential housing comments, and other information you have listed in Student Registration.